decentralists/DAO/cosmoshub/README.md

 # Minimal Cosmos Hub

-Bitcoin does one thing well, and it started with it, and it continues to maintain it, thus its success.
-The one thing it doesn't do well is scaling, and while the Lightning Network solves many problems, it still isn't a general solution for Bitcoin scaling, the "holy grail" of crypto.
+Bitcoin does one thing well, it reliably transfers value between parties.
+This was Bitcoin’s original purpose, and it remains its focus; the Bitcoin community’s commitment to defending this simple protocol helps maintain its success.
+The one thing Bitcoin doesn't do well is scaling, and while the Lightning Network solves many problems, it isn't a general solution for Bitcoin scaling, the "holy grail" of crypto.

-If the Cosmos Hub had to do one thing well, that would be multi-token IBC pegging.
+If the Cosmos Hub had to do one thing well, it would be multi-token IBC pegging.
 But the Cosmos Hub isn't Bitcoin (which can still function without general scaling); it wants a business model to stay economically strong, and it just so happens to have one already that we are in alignment with, and one that